 Effective Live Music Marketing Ideas for Today’s Concerts

 Before Covid-19, a Nielsen report found that more than half (52%) of the U.S. population enjoyed live music events so much that they would attend them at least once a year.
 Following the pandemic, another study reported that 96% of people planned to participate in live events as soon as they fully opened.
-Now that we’re here and fully opened, 25% of Americans made plans to attend live music events in the summer, and another 12% made plans for the fall.
-These figures are expected to continue rising each year.
+In 2023, more than 145,000 fans attended more than 50,000 events.
+Clearly, momentum is building, and now is the time for venues large and small to capitalize on the excitement.

 First and foremost, traditional means of music venue marketing such as posters and flyers are still relevant today.
 However, digital promotions have become increasingly important to live music marketing now that most people spend their time online — both learning about your upcoming events and connecting with your brand.

 Take social media, for instance.
 Research shows that 95% of people follow at least one brand, and 52% of the time, people discover brands through social media.
-Moreover, more people are turning to the web in greater numbers for news, announcements, brand interactions, connections, etc., since Covid-19 hit.
-The number of internet users in 2020 alone grew by its highest percentage in more than a decade (10.2%) and has continued growing since.
+Moreover, more people rely on the web for news, announcements, brand interactions, connections, etc. More than 311 million people in the U.S. use the internet, 295 million use mobile internet and apps, and over 345 million people are expected to use social media by 2029.

 What this means for your live music marketing is that you need to focus more on meeting potential concert-goers where they’re at (on the internet!).
 And this doesn’t mean just announcing your upcoming events.
 Today’s concert-goers — 78%, in fact —want marketers to forge connections with them online using social media and other platforms.